 "On the contrary, my friend.
 It has everything to do with tonight."
 Alexis gestured at the large television hanging on the wall, which was displaying CNN's coverage of the incident at the cathedral.
 Huh.
 That was… almost impossibly convenient, Kate mused.
 Was the redhead a technopath on top of everything else, or did she just have really good timing?
 "One track had five people on it.
 The other had two hundred civilians, dozens of your fellow police officers, and all the future victims of these men.
 So I threw the lever."

 "And you think you have the right to make a choice like that?
 To decide who lives and who dies?"

-Eyes jumping from Deirdre to the protesting Avengers to her lap, Kate's eyes widened.
+Eyes jumping from Alexis to the protesting police to her lap, Kate's eyes widened.
 Oh.
 Right.
-For some bizarre reason, neither the police nor the hospital staff had so much as tried to get her to relinquish the black pistol she'd been openly carrying since she'd pulled it from Deirdre's thigh holster.
+For some bizarre reason, neither the cops nor the hospital staff had so much as tried to get her to relinquish the black pistol she'd been openly carrying since she'd pulled it from Alexis's thigh holster.
 In retrospect, though, she probably should have expected the redhead to want her gun back at some point.
-Kate had hopped online at one point to distract herself from all the arguing; a new Glock 26 went for roughly five hundred dollars and, well, while that was a pair of shoes to a woman in her family, she didn't really know where Deirdre sat financially.
+Kate had hopped online at one point to distract herself from all the arguing; a new Glock 26 went for roughly five hundred dollars and, well, while that was a pair of shoes to a woman in her family, she didn't really know where Alexis sat financially.
 Picking the gun up by the barrel, she offered it to the redhead… who grabbed Kate's wrist rather than the gun's grip.
-The next thing the brunette knew, she was standing with Deirdre's arm around her waist, the redhead pressed against her back and a gun poking against the side of her head.
+The next thing the brunette knew, she was standing with Alexis's arm around her waist, the redhead pressed against her back and a gun poking against the side of her head.
 "So.
 Human shields.
 Something you're familiar with then?"